 - Owning a warehouse or storage facility

-- Storing inventory in a state (ie. Amazon FBA warehouses or other 3rd party fulfillment center)
+- Storing inventory in a state (i.e. Amazon FBA warehouses or other 3rd party fulfilment centres)

 - Having a 3rd party affiliate in a state

-- Temporarily doing physical business in a state for a limited amount of time, such as at a trade show or craft fair
+- They temporarily do physical business in a state for a limited time, such as at a trade show or craft fair.

-So understanding the threshold and when they trigger as it is different for each state is HUGE. you can literally put tens of thousands of dollars of profit back into your pocket if you understand each state’s threshold better and really break it down.
+So understanding the threshold and when they trigger as it is different for each state is HUGE.
+You can put tens of thousands of dollars of profit back into your pocket if you understand each state’s threshold better and break it down.

-1. When you actually have to register and pay sales tax.
+1. When you have to register and pay sales tax.

-2. When you can avoid paying certain states sales tax by understanding what are the triggers that would force your business to register in that state.
+2. When you can avoid paying certain states’ sales tax by understanding the triggers that would force your business to register in that state.

-At the end of the day it is important to be compliant so you don’t get slapped with heavy fines and penalties.
-In Some states that can be as high as 22% of your revenue figures.
+Ultimately, it is essential to be compliant so you don’t get slapped with heavy fines and penalties; in Some states, that can be as high as 22% of your revenue figures.
 That would not help with your profit margins one little bit.

-If you like to learn more in depth about topics like this, check out our link in the bio for our online course titled Tax Free Ecom: Hyperdrive your after tax profit to learn how you can save tens of thousands on your taxes every year and business strategies that will open your eyes on all the advantages you should be using that billion dollar companies utilize to grow their business.
+If you like to learn more in-depth about topics like this, check out our link in the bio for our online course titled Tax Free Ecom: Hyperdrive your after-tax profit to know how you can save tens of thousands on your taxes every year and business strategies that will open your eyes on all the advantages you should be using that billion dollar company utilize to grow their business.